 "The right of citizens of the United States to use and enjoy air, water, wildlife, and other renewable resources determined by the Congress to be common property shall not be impaired, nor shall such use impair their availability for the use of future generations."

 Indeed, past environmental laws have had ambiguous constitutional authority; they were more common sense or common law.
 Some argue they are all reactionary, albeit necessary for the common good.
 At present these laws are being rewritten.
 Rewritten not by the people or for the people: however, by corporations and either knowingly or unknowingly supported by misguided (and possibly good intentioned) legislators.
 In light of the obvious partisan politics that rules the day, what's needed is Constitutional balance, not more reactionary debate.

 Currently, common property, which by its nature cannot be owned by an individual is left without environmental protection.
 Yet, preservation of this common property, such as air and water, are essential to all other rights.
 The protection of property also broadens the concept of "takings," the term used in the private property debate.
-Common sense tells us that common property exists, and is being undermined, and needs protection, just as private property has protection.
+Common sense tells us that if common property exists and is being undermined, it needs protection, just as private property has.

 7th Generation Amendment